Varyx (A Programming Language)

 Any access of a symbol in an undefined state (other than assigning it a value) is an error.

-Symbols are not things or even values, and therefore can’t be stored within containers or in other symbols.
+Symbols are not items or even values, and therefore can’t be stored within containers or in other symbols.
 When a symbol is used in a context that requires a value, the value stored in the symbol is substituted.

 Functions